pnp/copilot-connectors-samples/samples/dotnet-csharp-graphdocs-ttk/README.md

-# Ingest markdown content from a custom API using C#, .NET and Teams Toolkit for Visual Studio
+# Ingest markdown content from a custom API using C#, .NET and Microsoft 365 Agents Toolkit for Visual Studio

 ## Summary

-This sample project uses Teams Toolkit for Visual Studio to simplify the process of creating a [Copilot connector](https://learn.microsoft.com/graph/connecting-external-content-connectors-overview) that ingests data from a custom API to Microsoft Graph.
+This sample project uses Microsoft 365 Agents Toolkit for Visual Studio to simplify the process of creating a [Copilot connector](https://learn.microsoft.com/graph/connecting-external-content-connectors-overview) that ingests data from a custom API to Microsoft Graph.
 It provides an end to end example of creating the connector, ingesting content and refreshing the ingested content on a schedule.
 It also includes the [simplified admin experience](https://learn.microsoft.com/graph/connecting-external-content-deploy-teams) which means that admins can toggle the connector on and off from the Microsoft Teams admin center.

 ![Markdown content from custom API displayed in Microsoft Search](./assets/content.png)